You should consider Cloudflare workers

 Cloudflare Developer Platform CLI interface Wrangler is excellent.

-A capable adult can spin up a “hello world” and have it deployed and accessible on the interent in minutes.
-The defaults are sensible, and you don’t need to produce hundreds of lines of YAML before you’ve even written a single line of application code.
+A capable adult can spin up the usual “hello world” app and have it deployed and accessible on the interent in minutes.
+The defaults are sensible, and you don’t need to produce a million of lines of YAML or set up IaC tooling before you’ve even written a single line of application code.

 Local development is equally as smooth.
 Miniflare is bundled with Wrangler, and runs your Workers locally, emulating the necessary service bindings the code may depend on.